 Once you get to the police station, you’ll probably be questioned formally.
+This is known as an interview.
 You’ll know when this happens because the police must read out a caution beforehand and the conversation will be recorded.
 The caution is:

 “You do not have to say anything but it may harm your defence if you do not mention something when questioned that you later rely on in court.
 Anything you do say may be given in evidence.“

 You will also have the right to legal advice, which we would recommend that you take.
 It might be worth finding a solicitor who specialises in the offence in question.
 For example, there are many solicitors who specialise in protest law.

 Even when you are being formally questioned, you do not have to answer their questions.
 You can simply say nothing, or reply “no comment”.
 It might be better to prepare a written statement, or to answer some questions, but not others.
 Your solicitor will be better able to advise you about this at the time.

 For more information on arrest, see our pages here.

 In some circumstances, you can also be formally questioned without being arrested.
 This is called being interviewed ‘under caution’ and will normally be used when you are suspected of a crime.